Grapes

 As we delve deeper into the story of this remarkable grape, we'll explore its ancient beginnings, its migration and adaptation across various terroirs, and its undeniable impact on the wine industry's tapestry, one vine at a time.

-What is the Cabernet Sauvignon Grape?
+What Grape is Cabernet Sauvignon?

 Cabernet Sauvignon wines tend to be full-bodied, with high tannins and noticeable acidity, which contribute to the wine’s aging potential.
 They are often enjoyed young but are also renowned for their capacity to evolve and develop new flavors and aromas over time, offering wine enthusiasts a dynamic and rewarding tasting experience.